|Home State||Civilian Occupation|

 Six’s widow remarried on October 11, 1947, to William “Billy” Connell (1921–2001), with whom she raised a son and a daughter.
 She completed her bachelor’s degree while raising her children and began a career in education.
 Initially, she worked as an elementary school teacher.
 Anna’s daughter, Melissa, recalls that her mother “continued her education, earning a master’s and PhD in Education.
 She was an elementary math consultant and lastly an elementary school principal…..she was a positive influence to many teachers and students.”
 Dr. Connell died in 2007, aged 83.

 Six Family Details

 Various sources place the elder Leroy Carlyle Six’s birth year between 1899–1901, but 1900 is the most common.
 I’ve found no indication that either Leroy C. Six ever used a suffix with their names.

-Six apparently had an older sister, Frances Iona Mae Six (1921–2011).
-Curiously, Six’s California birth certificate stated that he was his mother’s first child.
+Six had an older sister or half-sister, Frances Iona Mae Six (1921–2011).
+Six’s California birth certificate stated that he was his mother’s first child.
 It is possible, but unproven, that Frances was the elder Leroy C. Six’s daughter from an earlier marriage to Nora E. Neild (née Sullivan).